-Sub Category Specific Control Procedures Information security risk Procedures in ICT Technology risk Policy, robust firewall through RM.
+Sub Category Specific Control Procedures Information security risk Procedures in ICT Technology risk Virus risk / corruption of data risk Policy, robust firewall through RM.
 IT systems out of date / no longer supported Planning for regular renewal Crash of servers and telephone (VOIP) systems set up Set up separately to avoid time delay and time loss Macro-economic risk Risk of the impact an uncontrollable event will have on the school, e.g. recession, war.